Regional Internet and Development Dialogue

 None of the top 20 largest Internet companies driving these changes and generating much-needed jobs and revenues originated in Europe.

-Session 2: Developing an inclusive digital economy
+Session 2: Developing an inclusive and secure digital economy for all

 For more information, please contact the Internet Society European Regional Bureau at email@example.com.